Washington State University

 College of Veterinary Medicine: Admits up to 92 students from WA, ID, WICHE, and nonresident states.

 Things to do: With a true four-season climate, beautiful rivers, nearby mountains, and scenic mountain lakes, it’s easy to take advantage of a variety of excellent recreational activities including hiking, mountain biking, skiing, snowboarding, fishing, camping, and whitewater rafting.
+WSU is also a member of the PAC-12 athletic conference, offering exciting sporting events throughout the year.
 Visit the community life page for additional information about things to do in Pullman and surrounding areas.